Metacor/Minecraft-Speedrun-Guide/readme.md

 * Be sure to pay attention to the Subtitles, look for popping Lava and Silverfish noises

 ### The End
-* You will **always** spawn East of the Island, facing West, towards the Exit Portal
+* You will **always** spawn East of the Island, facing West towards the Exit Portal
 * The Dragon has a [higher chance to Perch the farther away you are from the Exit Portal](https://i.imgur.com/e3JyPex.webp)
 * The Dragon will Perch from the opposite side of you, in relation to the Exit Portal
-	* *Diagonal Perches are a lot harder to One Cycle, so it's recommended to run away N/S/E/W*
+	* *Diagonal Perches are harder to One Cycle, so it's recommended to run away N/S or E/W*
 	* *N/S Perch is faster than E/W, however it gives the player less time to react to the Perch*
 * The Dragon's Fireball doesn't actually do Damage, the AoE ground Effect left behind is what Damages you
 	* *an easy way to avoid the Damage, is to get hit on purpose, then Jump → place a Block below you*
 * if you aggro an Enderman, try to trap it in a Boat so you can easily Kill it without taking damage
 	* *this can also be used in the Overworld / Nether to Collect Ender Pearls*
-* Using Pick Block to select Beds while One-Cycling the Dragon makes inventory management a lot more simple
+* Using Pick Block to select Beds while One-Cycling the Dragon makes inventory management easier
-* if you failed to One-Cycle the Dragon: attack the Dragon's Head Hitbox
+* if you failed to One-Cycle the Dragon, attack the Dragon's Head Hitbox with your Axe
 	* *don't try to crit, just stand normally and hit with fully charged attacks*
 	* *you can deal up to 50 Damage (~6 Stone Axe hits), before the Dragon will fly away*
 		* *if you haven't destroyed the End Crystals, failing to defeat the Dragon at this point will result in a Reset*